influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/python.md

 |> filter(fn:(r) => r._field == "temperature" )‘
 ```

-We query the InfluxDB server with our flux query.
-The query client returns the results as a Flux Object with a table structure.
-The query() method takes two parameters: `org` and `query`.
+The query client sends the Flux query to InfluxDB and returns a Flux Object with a table structure.
+The `query()` method takes two named parameters:`org` and `query`.

 ```python
 result = client.query_api().query(org=org, query=query)
 ```

-We iterate through the tables and records in the Flux Object to return our values and fields using the `get_value()` and `get_field()` methods, respectively.
+Iterate through the tables and records in the Flux Object.
+Use the `get_value()` method to return values.
+Use the `get_field()` method to return fields.
 ```python
 results = []
 for table in result: